Shadow Thief: Pre-Crisis version

 Carl Sands was a career criminal who was conducting experiments on shadow projection while in jail.
-Because his shadow betrayed him to a policeman while he was robbing the safe in a store at night he was trying to make his shadow work for him.
-The experiments allowed him to make contact with an alien explorer named Thar Dan from the Xarapion dimension.
+Because his shadow betrayed him to a police officer while he was robbing the safe in a store at night, he was trying to make his shadow work for him.
+The experiments allowed him to make contact with an alien explorer named Thar Dan from the Xarapion Dimension.
 In return for saving the creature's life, Sands was given a device known as a Dimensiometer and a pair of ebony gloves that allows him to hold objects while in shadow form.

 Hawkman eventually defeats him, but Shadow Thief would come into conflict with him many times after that.
 He would later become a member of the Injustice Gang which came into conflict with Hawkman and his allies, the Justice League of America.

 Eventually, the Phantom Stranger had him permanently stripped of the Dimensiometer.